 If you want to set a default hearing, you must complete the "Application and Affidavit of Default" and file it with the Clerk of the Court.
-You must be sure service of the Petition was complete, and that the other party did not file a written Response or Answer with the Court.
+You must be sure service of the petition was complete, and that the other party did not file a written response or answer with the Court.

 At the time you file the "Application and Affidavit of Default" with the Clerk of the Court, make sure you have two (2) copies of the "Application and Affidavit of Default" date-stamped by the Clerk.
-You must mail or hand-deliver one copy to the other party the day that you filed the "Application and Affidavit of Default" you must wait 10 court days.
+You must mail or hand-deliver one copy to the other party the day that you filed the "Application and Affidavit of Default", then you must wait 10 court days.

-If the other party still does not file a written Response or Answer in 10 court days, you may be able to request a default hearing date.
+If the other party still does not file a written response or answer in 10 court days, you may be able to request a default hearing date.

 Default Frequently Asked Questions